mike5WA/Arduino/README.md

 # Arduino
-First attempt at managing both git hub from visual studio
+First attempt at managing git hub from visual studio